curityio/idsvr-aws-cdk/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-This aws cdk project deploys the Curity Identity Server cluster in the AWS cloud.
-The cluster is deployed in a [Standalone Admin setup](https://curity.io/docs/idsvr/latest/system-admin-guide/deployment/clustering.html#standalone-admin-setup) and the cluster configuration is generated during the deployment process.
+This aws cdk project deploys a basic load balanced EC2 deployment of the Curity Identity Server, with an in-memory HSQL database, to demonstrate how to manage cloud resources using the CDK.
+The Curity Identity Server cluster is deployed in a [Standalone Admin setup](https://curity.io/docs/idsvr/latest/system-admin-guide/deployment/clustering.html#standalone-admin-setup) using a cluster configuration which is auto-generated during the deployment process.

 # Prepare the Installation